In August 1907, Oswald Chambers was in Japan.

 Lessons to take home from Japan

-As a student at Duncan McGregor’s Dunoon Bible College, Chambers appreciated how living in a community with other students stretched his spiritual life.
+Chambers had been a student at Duncan McGregor’s Dunoon Bible College.
+He appreciated how living in a community with other students stretched his spiritual life.

-He believed Christianity better “caught,” not “taught.”
-Living together and thus forced to deal with issues provided an excellent training ground.
+He believed Christianity was better “caught,” not “taught.”
+Living together and thus being forced to deal with issues provided an excellent training ground.

-But, he wondered if missionaries heading overseas might not be as well prepared for the task once they arrived in-country.
+But, he recognized how missionaries heading overseas needed to be prepared for the task once they arrived in-country.

-He appreciated how the Tokyo Bible Training Institute focused on training their students for the ministry.
+He appreciated how the Tokyo Bible Training Institute (BTI) focused on training its students for the ministry.

 The BTI trained the men for street evangelism, and they soon went to work preaching the gospel.